 As a BEDA Language Assistant, you’ll be living in Spain on a student visa and required to complete some post-grad coursework to maintain your status as a student.

-The Enrollment Fee is often mistakenly referred to as a deposit.
-It isn’t a deposit, and you won’t get it back at the end of the year.
-The Enrollment fee covers the academic portion of the BEDA Program sponsored through the Universidad Pontificia Comillas, a private Catholic university in Madrid.
+The BEDA enrollment fee isn’t a deposit, and you won’t get it back at the end of the year.
+The enrollment fee covers the academic portion of the BEDA Program sponsored through the Universidad Pontificia Comillas, a private Catholic university in Madrid.

-BEDA Language Assistants placed within Madrid are required to attend weekly classes at the Universidad Pontificia Comillas, and Language Assistants placed outside of Madrid must complete an online course sponsored through Cambridge English and take an exam in Madrid in spring.
+BEDA Language Assistants placed within Madrid are required to attend weekly classes at the Universidad Pontificia Comillas.
+Language Assistants placed outside of Madrid must complete an online course sponsored through Cambridge English and pass an exam in Madrid in spring.
 This is what your course fee covers.

-BEDA requires future Language Assistants to pay the enrollment fee within seven days of acceptance to confirm their placement and to prove that they’re serious about coming to Spain.
+BEDA requires future Language Assistants to pay the enrollment fee within seven days of acceptance to confirm their placement and to prove that they’re serious about coming to Spain, otherwise your placement will be given to the next person on the waiting list.

 First Year BEDA Language Assistant: €175